kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 var params: [String : Any]
 params["fileId"] = "fileId"
 params["baseUrl" = "baseUrl" //Sample url - http://tvpapi-preprod.ott.kaltura.com/v3_9/gateways/jsonpostgw.aspx?
-params["timeInterval"] = 30000 //Default value - 30000.
-Value is in miliseconds.
+params["timeInterval"] = 30 //Default value - 30.
+Value is in seconds.
 params["initObj"] = initObj //must be a valid initObj of TVPAPI analyticsConfig.params = params
 ```

 ### Set the Plugin Configuration to the TVPAPI Stats Plugin

 To ensure that the TVPAPI Stats Plugin starts loading, you'll need to set the plugin configuration you created as follows: